Manuel Adorni

-Manuel Adorni (born 28 February 1980) is an Argentine politician, certified public accountant, and educator, currently serving as the Chief of the Cabinet of Ministers and spokesperson for the President of Argentina.
+Manuel Adorni (born 28 February 1980) is an Argentine politician, certified public accountant, and educator, who has recently served as the Chief of the Cabinet of Ministers and spokesperson for the President of Argentina.

 Early life and education

 He studied Public Accounting and Teaching at the Argentine University of Enterprise.
 Adorni taught at the Inter-American Open University and served as a professor at the Higher School of Economics and Business Administration.

 In his journalism career, he was a regular columnist for the newspaper Infobae and hosted radio programs on Radio Rivadavia, where he also hosted "No va más" on Saturdays from 1 to 3 PM.
 He also appeared on news channels such as LN+, América (on the show "Intratables"), A24, and hosted his program on Canal Metro.

-In 2019, he co-founded the political party "Uni2" with a group of Argentine liberals, which later merged with other liberal groups in 2020 to become Republicanos Unidos.
+In 2019, he co-founded the political party "Uni2" with a group of Argentine liberals, which later merged with other liberal groups in 2020 to become United Republicans.
 The 2021 elections were the party's first participation, but Adorni did not run for any position.
-In 2023, Javier Milei contacted him to be his government spokesperson.

 Spokesperson of the Presidency

-In November 2023, after Javier Milei's victory in the presidential elections, and Marina Calabró's refusal of the offer for the position, Adorni was announced as the future presidential spokesperson.
-Ater Milei's inauguration on December 10, he assumed the position and delivered his first press conference at the Casa Rosada a day later.
+In November 2023, after Javier Milei’s victory in the presidential election and Marina Calabró’s refusal of the spokesperson position offer, Adorni was announced as the future presidential spokesperson.
+After Milei's inauguration on December 10, he assumed the position and delivered his first press conference a day later at the Casa Rosada.

-He was appointed Chief of the Cabinet of Ministers on 31 October 2025, replacing Guillermo Francos.
+Adorni was appointed chief of the Cabinet of Ministers on 31 October 2025, replacing Guillermo Francos.
+He resigned on 27 June 2026, after an scandal involving illicit enrichment.